-This year on the National Memorial Day Concert we commemorate the 70th anniversary of D-Day, the Allied invasion of Normandy that turned the tide of World War II and began the liberation of Western Europe.
+On the National Memorial Day Concert we commemorated the 70th anniversary of D-Day, the Allied invasion of Normandy that turned the tide of World War II and began the liberation of Western Europe.
 The scale of this military endeavor was so ambitious, even General Dwight D. Eisenhower was awed by the enormity of it all.

 “…You are about to embark upon a great crusade, toward which we have striven these many months.
 The eyes of the world are upon you.
 The hopes and prayers of liberty loving people everywhere march with you…”General Dwight D. Eisenhower, 1944